simonklee/table-count/README.txt

-A command line program which calculates the diff between real table COUNT(*) and AUTO_INCREMENT in a MySQL database.
+A command line program to calculates the diff between table COUNT(*) and AUTO_INCREMENT in a MySQL database.